Ready To Know More?

 These thyroid hormones are controlled by TSH (thyroid stimulating hormone) from the pituitary gland.

-SYMPTOMS of Thyroid Disorders
+SYMPTOMS of Thyroid Disease

 Because the thyroid is so critical to metabolism and affects every cell of the body, symptoms of thyroid disorders are so varied.

-Common Symptoms of Thyroid Disorders include:
+Common Symptoms of Thyroid Disease include:

 - Weight problems (either too much weight or too little)